-An interested party legally responsible for conduct of the contracted provider may initiate an amendment no later than 60 days after the original due date.
+An interested party legally responsible for the conduct of the contracted provider may initiate an amendment no later than 60 days after the original due date.
 Provider-initiated amendment requests can be sent to: costinformationpfd@hhs.texas.gov.
 A request received that is not signed by an individual legally responsible for the conduct of the contracted provider, or received after the 60th day, will not be accepted.
 Failure to submit the requested amendment to the accountability report by the due date is considered a failure to complete an accountability report.

-1 TAC §355.105(d)(1)(A)
+Refer to 1 TAC Section 355.105(d)(1)(A).